4 Hidden Risks Your COVID-19 Return to Work Plan Needs to AddressKey Areas to Address in Your Return to Work Plan

-As employees learn new COVID-related protocols, organizations must be very prepared for employee questions – and complaints – about them.
+As employees learn new COVID-related protocols and CDC guidelines for returning to work, organizations must be very prepared for employee questions – and complaints – about them.
 Employees may express concerns or file reports about actual or perceived gaps in safety measures, colleagues or customers who do not wear masks, or performing tasks that carry a risk of exposure.
-I recently participated in a panel with other executives who spoke about the dramatic shift in hotline complaints from traditional compliance issues to almost exclusively COVID-related concerns.
+I recently participated in a panel with other executives who spoke about the dramatic shift in hotline complaints from traditional compliance issues to almost exclusively COVID-related workplace concerns.
 Government agencies are receiving thousands of employee complaints about safety and reports of unlawful retaliation against whistleblowers.
 While retaliation against employees who complain about COVID-related safety is not only terribly damaging to morale, psychological safety, and workplace culture, it is also often illegal.

-It is critical to train all employees on new safety procedures – and equally importantly, the important role each person plays in creating a healthy work environment – to proactively address questions and concerns.
-To prevent retaliation, communicate with all managers about how to properly respond if an employee expresses concerns about COVID-19, and remind managers of their anti-retaliation obligations.
+It is critical for your return to work plan to include training for all employees on new safety procedures – and equally importantly, the important role each person plays in creating a healthy work environment – to proactively address questions and concerns.
+To prevent retaliation, communicate with all managers about how to properly respond if an employee expresses concerns about COVID-19 and remind managers of their anti-retaliation obligations.

 2. Employee Mental Health

-To help support employees’ mental health as they return to the worksite, organizations should:
+To help support employees’ mental health as they return to the workplace, organizations should:

 - Communicate that mental wellbeing is an organizational priority and seeking support is strongly encouraged